gerryw1389/gerryw1389.github.io/_pages/about.md

      - Make sure to [interview them](https://automationadmin.com/2016/04/interview-questions/) more than they interview you :)
      - Try to give your current position 3 years, it can look bad if you jump ship too often.
    - Try to never be the smartest person the room
+     - I'm a fan of skills checklists so that I'm always learning something new, see above.
    - Be a tinker by nature:
      - When you install programs, do you modify the themes, settings, sync options, encryption options?
 See my [tweaks](https://automationadmin.com/tags/#tweaks) tag for example.
 Drives me crazy that people install vscode and don't know about `settings.json` [tweaks and extensions](https://gist.github.com/gerryw1389/ad275818cb8ffc3a7efb8795a85e7080#file-vscode-settings-json).
      - Do you regularly go out of your way to learn how $x works?
 See [this list](https://github.com/Kickball/awesome-selfhosted) of things you can install in your [homelab](https://automationadmin.com/tags/#test-lab)